The Big Picture On The Minimum Down Payment For An Investment Property:

 Real estate investment properties offer passive income, appreciation, landlord tax deductions, and diversification for your investment portfolio.
 So why doesn’t everyone become a landlord?

 Yes, it takes skill to find good deals on properties, and some labor to manage rentals.
-But the real hurdle for most people is the hefty down payment for an investment property.
+However, the real hurdle for most people is the hefty down payment for an investment property.

-What’s the Minimum Down Payment for a Rental Property?
+What’s the Minimum Down Payment for an Investment Property?

 Technically, the minimum down payment for an investment property is 0%.
-I’ve bought and renovated properties with none of my own money tied up in them.
+As mentioned, I’ve bought and renovated properties with no money tied up in them.

 But more likely, you’re looking at a down payment between 15-30% if you don’t get creative.
 Here are the four most common investment property loan options: